-Our servers and therefore data are located in France in the European Union.
+Our servers and therefore data are located in France and Germany in the European Union.
 We use OVH services.
 The biggest European hosting services provider.

 We process only data that is necessary for the provision of services by us.
 To create an account in SurveyLab we need an email address.
 At this address, we send information confirming the creation of an account and an account activation link.
 To properly issue an invoice for companies, we need company registration data, e.g. company name, address, and TaxID.

 System users can check their data at any time, modify it, copy or delete it by deleting the account.
 All these operations are possible after logging into the system in the Account tab Account settings.
 The user's data is stored for as long as the user does not delete them.

 Automatic payments in the system are handled by specialized entities, PayPal and Stripe.
 In SurveyLab we only store transaction history and invoices, we never collect credit card details or information related to user's bank accounts.

 All survey links are hashed to prevent unauthorized people from accessing surveys.